enisaeu/Space-Threat-Landscape/README.md

 ## Dataset

-The dataset is provided in an Excel format (`ENISA_Space_Threat_Dataset.xlsx`) and expands upon the control appendix of the ENISA report.
+The dataset is provided in an Excel format (`Control Framework.xlsx`) and expands upon the control appendix of the ENISA report.
 It offers three distinct views:

 * **Control View:** Detailed information about each security control.
 * **Threat View:** Mapping of controls to specific threat categories.